suhangself/suhangself.github.io/_pages/academicservice.md

 8. **Cognitive Computation and Systems** — Since 2020

 ### Guest Associate Editor
 1. **IEEE Transactions on Fuzzy Systems**, Special Issue on Cyborg Intelligence
+2. **IEEE Transactions on Cognitive and Developmental Systems**, Special Issue on Embodied Intelligence for Wearable Robotics
-2. **IEEE Robotics and Automation Letters (RA-L)**, Special Issue on Autonomous System in Robotic Surgery
+3. **IEEE Robotics and Automation Letters (RA-L)**, Special Issue on Autonomous System in Robotic Surgery
-3. **Robotica**, Special Issue on Advanced Robotics and Mechatronics
+4. **Robotica**, Special Issue on Advanced Robotics and Mechatronics
+5. **Frontiers in Neurorobotics**, Horizons in Neurorobotics
-4. **Frontiers in Robotics and AI**, Special Issue on Robot-Assisted Surgery
+6. **Frontiers in Robotics and AI**, Special Issue on Robot-Assisted Surgery

 ### Conference Associate Editor
 1. **International Conference on Robotics and Automation (ICRA)** — Since 2021